MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/param-persist-tutorial.md

 cd azCLI
 ```

-## Turn on parameter persistence
+## Turn on parameter persist

-[Parameter persistence](/cli/azure/param-persist) must be turned on before parameter values can be stored.
+[parameter persist](/cli/azure/param-persist) must be turned on before parameter values can be stored.
 You will receive a warning until **az config param-persist** moves out of the experimental stage.
 See [Overview: Azure CLI reference types and status](/cli/azure/reference-types-and-status) to learn about the Azure CLI reference types, status, and support levels.

 ```azurecli
 az config param-persist on